Last Tycoon

-Last Tycoon (9 May 1983 – 27 May 2006) was an Irish bred Thoroughbred racehorse best known for winning the Breeders' Cup Mile and as a leading sire in Australia.
+Last Tycoon (9 May 1983 – 27 May 2006) was an Irish-bred, French-trained Thoroughbred racehorse best known as a top-class sprinter and for winning the Breeders' Cup Mile.
+He was later as a leading sire in Australia.

 Background

-Last Tycoon was bred in Ireland by his owner Richard C. Strauss's Kilfrush Stud Ltd.
+Last Tycoon was bred in Ireland by his owner Richard C. Strauss's Kilfrush Stud Ltd. His sire was the 1978 Dewhurst Stakes winner Try My Best.

 Racing career

 He was trained by Robert Collet from his base at Chantilly Racecourse.
-At age two Last Tycoon won three of his six starts including the Prix d'Arenberg at Chantilly.
+At age two Last Tycoon won three of his six starts, including the Prix d'Arenberg at Chantilly.

-At age three the colt won two conditions races in England and two in France before being sent to Santa Anita Park in Arcadia, California for the Breeders' Cup Mile.
-Lightly regarded by bettors who sent him off at 36:1 odds, under regular jockey, Yves Saint-Martin, Last Tycoon defeated thirteen runners to win the US$1 million event.
+At age three the colt won two Group One five-furlong sprint races in England and two sprint conditions races in France.
+He was then sent to Santa Anita Park in Arcadia, California for the Breeders' Cup Mile over a distance well beyond any at which he had ever won.
+Lightly regarded by punters, who sent him off at 36:1 odds, under regular jockey Yves Saint-Martin Last Tycoon defeated thirteen runners to win the US$1 million event.

 Stud record

 Retired to stud duty, Last Tycoon met with considerable success.
 He first stood in Ireland where he was third on the annual sires list in 1992 before being sent to Australia where he was the Leading sire in 1994.
 Overall, he sired 756 winners, including 48 stake/group winners, and nine champions.
 Last Tycoon's notable progeny includes: